ViteBuilderDAO/vite-builder-dao/README.md

 - ✔️ Ability to submit proposals.
 - 🗳️ Customize voting parameters for proposals including specifing the token(s) to be used such as VITE, VX, or any other token issued on Vite.
 - 📈 Voting results displayed after completed polls.
-- ✨ Guild branding with custom color schemes, domain name and more.
 - 📖 Docs: https://vite-builder-dao.gitbook.io/docs/

 ## Installation ⚒️